wjessop/mango.computer/content/posts/2014-07-28-First-mango-meetup.md

 ### Location

 This month we are based in [Tech hub Manchester](http://manchester.techhub.com/), directions can be found on the [tech hub site](http://manchester.techhub.com/directions/manchester/).
 The venue for the after-meetup drinks is TBA.

-### Registering

-[Please register](https://docs.google.com/forms/d/1rmPZr6PFXG4-8p1nMhi1xKMskpecTOe9FeAWGce97B4/viewform) for the meetup if you're going to attend, it will help us organise the meetup including judging sponsorship levels and facilities required.